Bahar Zendagi

 I volunteered at the PDAC Mining Convention, the largest international mining event in Canada, where I contributed to the event’s success and networked with global industry professionals.

-During my time at School (SCAS), I created an eco-market, and the school raised funds by selling second-hand clothing to support Afghan newcomer workshops and injured veterans.
+During my time at SCAS, I created an eco-market, and the school raised funds by selling second-hand clothing to support Afghan newcomer workshops and injured veterans.

 I dedicated over 20 volunteer hours with Hijabi Ballers, an organization that creates an inclusive sports environment in the GTA, empowering Muslim girls and women to confidently express their unique identities.